Dogs

 Inspection dates

-The door-knock program will commence in March 2023 and run through to the end of August 2023.
-Inspections will be conducted between 7am and 5pm Monday to Saturday.
+The door-knock program will commence on 1 March 2024 and run through to 31 August 2024.
+Inspections will be conducted between 6am and 6pm Monday to Friday.

 • Council acknowledges the significant role pets, particularly dogs, play in enriching the lives of our community members.
 However, it's crucial to ensure responsible management of visiting dogs in accordance with local laws.